EricTerrell/Vault3.Android/README.md

 # Vault 3 Outliner for Android

-Vault 3 stores your notes and photographs as an outline.
+Vault 3 stores your notes as an outline.
 Vault 3 organizes your information into categories and sub-categories that you specify.
 Vault 3's outline is easily and rapidly searchable.
 Vault 3 uses strong encryption to ensure the privacy of your personal data.

 # Screenshots